- The value of writing content that stands out to the audience

 6. Write your whitepaper

 Writing your whitepaper is by no means the easy part of the process.
 But if you’ve taken the time to get the other five steps right, this will be a lot simpler than if you hadn’t.
 Nonetheless, writing a whitepaper can be a tricky process, even if you have taken all the preparatory steps.
-So, here are a few tips to help you along in the writing and process.
+So, here are a few tips to help you along the writing process.

 One step at a time